tuanchauict/iamtuna.org/docs/_posts/2024-07-31-leetcode-1653-minimum-deletions-to-make-string-balanced.md

 As we can see, doing `<=` requires 2 commands in comparision to only 1 command when we do `>`.
 So, somehow, just by removing `=` from the comparision, we could improve the runtime by less than a nanosecond in MIPS.

-Again, the result of #7 is just luck, the explanation above is just for fun or for someone who's curious how the code works under the hood.
+Again, the result of #7 is just luck, the explanation above is just for fun or for someone whose curious mind on how the code works under the hood.

 ## Conclusion